What is strain relief?

-Ideally, the forces at the contacts in the plug or in the cable inside the control cabinet are zero.
+Ideally, the forces at the contacts in the connector or in the cable inside the control cabinet are zero.
 No matter how the cable moves on the outside, it stays still inside.
-This saves the contacts and sensitive electronics.
+This protects the contacts and sensitive electronics.

 Why do cables need strain relief at all?

 Cables are often exposed to mechanical stress, either because they are pulled or because they are bent or constantly moved back and forth.
 The cable is then stretched over the outer radius and pulled out of the opening of the housing, the connector or the cable gland.
 On the inner radius, on the other hand, it is compressed and pushed in.

 If the bending radius is very small, the cable can even kink.
 If the cable is inserted into a connector, this can lead to the conductors being damaged or torn off from the contacts in the long term.